 The focus on equity is an essential component of the Measure RR rebuilding program as it influences the decision-making process for the advancement of rebuilding projects.
-It requires that planners look at both the community impacts of the work such as noise, lights, reduced access, and delays and compare them with the anticipated benefits including increased reliability, guieter trains, and less of a need for work in the same area for decades to come.
+It requires that planners look at the community impacts of the work such as noise, lights, reduced access, and delays and compare them with the anticipated benefits including increased reliability, quieter trains, and less of a need for work in the same area for decades to come.

 There is a process for assessing projects based on our criteria/parameters such as: safety, security, operation reliability, and compliance.
-As part of the Measure RR supported Station Access program several projects area underway to make it easier for riders and disabled communities to access BART system.
-Wayfinding improvements will include fabrication and installation of illuminated wayfinding signs, custom display cases, station identification pylons, kiosks and real-time displays at 14 stations.
+As part of the Measure RR supported Station Access program, several projects are underway to make it easier for riders and disabled communities to access the BART system.

+Wayfinding improvements will include fabrication and installation of illuminated wayfinding signs, custom display cases, station identification pylons, kiosks and real-time displays at 14 stations in Alameda and San Francisco counties.
 Wayfinding, directional, and transit information will be improved by replacing existing signs with new versions to provide consistent and understandable information by reducing written messages and using more pictograms, graphic symbols and operator logos.
-The 14 stations included in this project are in Alameda, San Mateo, and San Francisco counties.
 19th Street Station accessibility improvements, and public address system improvements districtwide, are all geared towards expanding safe access to BART stations.
+Work is underway on the Balboa Park Station Plaza, which will include a new passenger loading zone.
+The project will provide a fully compliant accessible path between the street elevator and the new passenger loading zone by adding an ADA (Americans with Disability Act) ramp along a portion of the Geneva Avenue sidewalk.
+BART is also using RR funds to improve access for the blind at 11 stations.
+This work includes installing new cane detection devices at the concourse levels of the stations, installing detectable warning tiles at curb ramps, and making handrail adjustments to comply with ADA requirements.